Why Can’t I Make Money With My Stand-up Comedy?

 Could it possibly be that your stand-up comedy act just isn’t funny?

-Before I continue I should say that professional comedians can command what most people would be considered an exceptional income on even a part-time basis provided they are able to generate big and frequent laughs consistently show after show.
+Before I continue, I should say that professional comedians can command what most people would consider an exceptional income—even on a part-time basis—provided they are able to generate big and frequent laughs consistently show after show.

-Those aspects only come into play for the comedian who has demonstrated their talent, is already getting paid and “moving up the ladder” in stand-up comedy so to speak.
+Those aspects only come into play for the comedian who has demonstrated their talent, is already getting paid, and is “moving up the ladder” in the world of stand-up comedy.

-Stand-up comedians get paid to cause audiences to laugh.
+Stand-up comedians get paid to make audiences laugh.
 The speed at which a comedian can get paid to perform is directly related to four primary factors:

-• The audience laughter levels they can generate
+1. The audience laughter levels they can generate.

-• The consistency of high laughter levels for a wide variety of audiences
+2. The consistency of high laughter levels across a wide variety of audiences.

-• The duration a comedian can generate audience laughter (performance time)
+3. The duration a comedian can maintain audience laughter (performance time).

-• The reputation and experience a comedian develops
+4. The reputation and experience a comedian develops through perseverance.

 But they simply will not do what it takes to truly develop the skill to get their act up to speed and get them noticed for potential paid performing opportunities.

-That’s amazing to me considering that a complete A-Z, no stone left unturned stand-up comedy education can be had for about the cost of a single college textbook (not a college course, just the textbook for the course).
+That’s incredible to me, considering that a complete A-Z, no-stone-left-unturned stand-up comedy education can be had for about the cost of a single college textbook (not a college course—just the textbook for the course).

-Now don’t get me wrong — some folks who enter the stand-up comedy arena don’t have the comedy talent God gave an ingrown toenail.
-A person cannot be taught to have comedy talent they didn’t possess before they made the decision to become a comedian.
+Now, don’t get me wrong—some folks entering the stand-up comedy world don’t have the comedy talent God gave an ingrown toenail.
+A person cannot be taught to have comedy talent they didn’t possess before they decided to become a comedian.

-However there are many who do have plenty of comedy talent but are simply unwilling or unable to acknowledge that their stand-up isn’t doing well at all.
+However, there are many who do have plenty of comedy talent but are simply unwilling or unable to acknowledge that their stand-up act isn’t doing well at all.

-These folks don’t feel that they need any assistance because they are already “killing” audiences in their own mind.
+These folks don’t feel they need any assistance because they are already “killing” audiences—in their own mind.

-I had been performing stand-up comedy for about 3 years and had already been headlining for almost a year when I got a call from a new comedian I knew:
+I had been performing stand-up comedy for about three years and had already been headlining for almost a year when I got a call from a new comedian I knew:

 “Hey man, you need to come over for a beer.
 I did a set in L.A. last night and I killed!
 I’ve got the video and I want you to check it out.”